 How to Conduct a Two-Way ANOVA in R?

-A (“analysis of variance”) is used to determine whether or not there is a statistically significant difference between the means of three or more independent groups that have been split on two factors.
+A Two-Way ANOVA is used to determine whether or not there is a statistically significant difference between the means of three or more independent groups that have been split based on two independent factors.

-Suppose we want to determine if exercise intensity and gender impact weight loss.
-In this case, the two factors we’re studying are exercise and gender and the response variable is weight loss, measured in pounds.
+Suppose we want to determine if exercise intensity and gender independently impact weight loss.
+In this simulated experiment, the two independent factors we are studying are exercise (None, Light, Intense) and gender (Male, Female), and the continuous response variable is weight loss, measured in pounds.

-We can conduct a two-way ANOVA to determine if exercise and gender impact weight loss and to determine if there is an interaction between exercise and gender on weight loss.
+We conduct a Two-Way ANOVA to assess both the individual impact of exercise and gender on weight loss (main effects) and to determine if there is a crucial **interaction effect**—meaning the effect of exercise intensity depends on the participant’s gender.

-We recruit 30 men and 30 women to participate in an experiment in which we randomly assign 10 of each to follow a program of either no exercise, light exercise, or intense exercise for one month.
+For this simulation, we recruit 30 men and 30 women (N=60 total participants).
+We randomly assign 10 of each gender to follow a program of either no exercise, light exercise, or intense exercise for one month, creating six distinct treatment groups.

 #make this example reproducible